What is resin flooring?

 Usually, a resin floor will need between 1 and 3 coats depending on the desired effect/properties of the floor.
 Certainly, the more complex the design, the more coats may be needed and the longer it will take before the floor is finished.
 In cases like this, a polyaspartic element may be a time saver if you are looking for a fast cure resin floor paint or coating which is ready much sooner.

-Is resin flooring better than concrete
+Is resin flooring better than concrete?

 Unlike a concrete floor, a poured resin floor made from epoxy, polyurethane or polyaspartic material gives a customisable floor which can be resistant to chemicals.
 When choosing the right resin flooring system, chemical resistance may be a fundamental requirement on where you are installing the floor.
 The different resins have different levels of resistance to different chemicals.
 As well as this, a resin is less likely to need as many repairs as concrete and comes in many different colours and textures.
 Aggregate can also be added within a resin system to aid in the grip of a floor which is not possible with concrete.